lauragift21/giftegwuenu.dev/content/posts/useful-github-tips.md

 published: true
 tags: ['git','github']
 canonical_url: false
-description: " Awesome tips on how to write better git commit messages."
+description: "Awesome tips on how to write better git commit messages."
 ---

 <iframe title="parler" style="width: 100%; max-height: 115px; border: none;" src='https://api.parler.io/ss/player?url=https%3A%2F%2Fwww.parler.io%2Faudio%2F16923918848%2Fabd1faaf3f2d74f786b992c54dc14f96cf25165f.5b1fa3dd-ba67-4e9e-bb70-c71e6ecdda37.mp3'></iframe>

 Git is a version control system for tracking changes in computer files and coordinating work on those files among multiple people.
 As a developer one of the basic tools we can’t escape using is making use of git for our workflow.
-One of the mistakes most developers make.
-Well this is technically not a mistake but you know the saying “ if you can do it better then why not”.
+One of the mistakes most developers make well this is technically not a mistake but you know the saying “if you can do it better then why not”.

 **Some Rules to keep in mind when writing commit messages**